Discussing women’s suits and creating a niche fashion line from an IT background, all as a busy working mother.

 - Don’t be afraid of failure, learn and grow from it. (it’s part of the process.)

 - You can never be ready so just start now!

 Want to see more business spotlights?
 You can view our previous business interview here with Cosmic Vantage Point.

 Want the chance to be featured?
-Contact us here to learn more about the feature process and the potential to share your business or brand.
+Contact us to learn more about our startup feature process.